kaitk/anagrams/README.md

 Although one must note, that the parallel doesn't stream.
 Rather it loads the entire dictionary to memory in the beginning.
 This is required for two reasons:
 1. The vast majority of time goes to fetching the dictonary.
 When buffering there is no real benefit from using multiple cores.
 2. Rayon [doesn't have a good answer](https://users.rust-lang.org/t/rayon-parallelism-on-the-lines-of-a-text-file/12481) to the problem yet (and probably won't have, until async/await is added to rust).

+### Rust specific optimizations:
+* Rayon for parallelizing
+* HashBrown instead of system hashmaps (uses google's swiss-tables and is considerably more optimized)
+* [WIP] numeric-arrays or small-vectors instead of system vectors
+* Enabling Link Time Optimizations in Cargol.toml - No real benefit
+* mark some methods for inlining - No real benefit
+* Tired forcing target-native (to allow SIMD on modern processors) - No real benefit.
+* Tried jemalloc instead of system-allocator - reverted, No benefit